Alexandre Kantorow

 “Alexandre is already amongst the stars” Olivier Bellamy, Huffington Post.

-Born in France of Franco-British heritage, he has studied with Pierre-Alain Volondat, Igor Lazko, Frank Braley and Rena Shereshevskaya.
+Alexandre Kantorow studied with Pierre-Alain Volondat, Igor Lazko, Frank Braley, and Rena Shereshevskaya.

 Videos